Spiegel0/WiFiRoomSensor/README.md

 WiFiRoomSensor
 ==============

 The WiFiRoomSensor is a piece of hardware which provides a network interface to measure the temperature and humidity.
 It also provides some buttons and RGB LEDs to interact with the HVAC controller.
 It acts as a distributed IO device and does not implement any HVAC logic.
-The WiFiRoomSensor is tested with the IEC 61499 compatible HVAC controller [4DIAC Forte](http://www.eclipse.org/4diac/) and FBRT.
+The WiFiRoomSensor is tested with the IEC 61499 compatible HVAC controller [4DIAC Forte](http://www.eclipse.org/4diac/) and [FBRT](http://holobloc.com/).
 Since the sensor is designed to fulfill a very specific purpose, it may not be directly useful.
 However, I tried to abstract the functionality in several modules which might be useful by its own.
 Please be aware that the sensor is still under active development.
 If you find a bug or if you need some information, please feel free to write me an e-mail or open a ticket.
-If you want to start hacking, I suggest building the doxygen documentation which may give further hints.
+If you want to start hacking into the design, I suggest building the doxygen documentation which may give further hints.

 # Features